Let’s start by addressing the elephant in the room: College Admissions are unfair. Yep, we said it.

 This Article Will Discuss The Following:

-Imagine you have voluntarily signed up to run a short, but intense 100-meter race with 10 others your same age.
+Imagine you have voluntarily signed up to run a short but intense 100-meter race with 9 others the same age as you.
 The race begins Saturday at 10:00 am, and everyone lines up on the track.
 Right before the race begins, all 10 of you are lined up on the track, stretching, taking sips of water, casually chatting, and ready to go.

 Just then, a race official, in fact, the most senior race official from The Committee on Racing, the one with ultimate authority, comes to the track and announces that your parents’ income will be one factor in determining who wins this race.
-Your 9 fellow competitors and you are all stunned with the announcement “Wait?
+You and your 9 fellow competitors are all stunned by the announcement, “Wait?
 What?!”
-Looking around you exchange stunned glances with the other participants.
+Looking around, you exchange stunned glances with the other participants.

 You’re thinking: Why would something we all have zero control over influence this race between us, as peers?
 Together, you talk to the other participants and collectively shout “This race is about US, not our parents!”